PriyanshuShah-9/Advanced-resume-screening-system/README.md

 An AI-powered NLP project that automates the resume-screening process using TF-IDF, NER, skill extraction, and similarity scoring.

 ### Features
--Cleans and preprocesses unstructured resume text -Extracts skills using a dictionary + NER hybrid method Computes Cosine similarity (semantic match)
+Cleans and preprocesses unstructured resume text Extracts skills using a dictionary + NER hybrid method Computes Cosine similarity (semantic match)
 Computes Jaccard similarity (skill overlap)
 Generates a hybrid ranking score for candidates